habibcomsats/NVFlare/docs/highlights.rst

 Highlights
 ##########

-New in NVIDIA FLARE 2.1.0
+New in [BLINDED] FLARE 2.1.0
 =========================
     - :ref:`High Availability (HA) <high_availability>` supports multiple FL Servers and automatically cuts over to another server when the currently active server becomes unavailable.
     - :ref:`Multi-Job Execution <multi_job>` supports resource-based multi-job execution by allowing for concurrent runs provided resources required by the jobs are satisfied.

-NVIDIA FLARE Key Features
+[BLINDED] FLARE Key Features
 =========================
-NVIDIA FLARE provides a set of commonly-used algorithms to illustrate best practices and allow simplified development of common Federated Learning Workflows.
+[BLINDED] FLARE provides a set of commonly-used algorithms to illustrate best practices and allow simplified development of common Federated Learning Workflows.

 Training workflows
 ------------------
-    - :ref:`Scatter and Gather (SAG) <scatter_and_gather_workflow>` is a reference implementation of the default workflow in previous versions of NVIDIA FLARE.
+    - :ref:`Scatter and Gather (SAG) <scatter_and_gather_workflow>` is a reference implementation of the default workflow in previous versions of [BLINDED] FLARE.
 SAG implements a hub and spoke model in which the central server Controller broadcasts Tasks to be Executed on the client Workers.
 After the client Executors return their Task’s Shareable result (e.g., client model weights from DL training), the server Controller aggregates the results, for example with a federated weighted average.